Kahevajo/rpi-docker-nginx-proxy/README.md

 [![](https://img.shields.io/docker/pulls/alexanderkrause/rpi-nginx-proxy.svg)](https://hub.docker.com/r/alexanderkrause/rpi-nginx-proxy "Click to view the image on Docker Hub")

-This is a [**fork**](https://github.com/Alexander-Krause/rpi-docker-nginx-proxy), that enables usage on a armhf architecture (tested on RPI 3).
+This is a [**fork**](https://github.com/Kahevajo/rpi-docker-nginx-proxy) of a [**fork**](https://github.com/Alexander-Krause/rpi-docker-nginx-proxy), that enables usage on a arm32v6 architecture RPI 1 (I think?).
 Have a look at Jason Wilder's [original](https://github.com/jwilder/nginx-proxy) repository and README.
 The following part does not include all available options of the original project.

+The original fork did not work for my raspberry pi 1 with arm32v6 so I modified it a bit, changing to alpine as a base as the arm32v6 only releases on alpine.

+It worked for me so I thought I share it if it is useful for some of you.

+All credit goes to Jason Wilder for the original and Alexander Krause for making it work on armhf.

 ### Why do you want to use this?
 Reasons and examples for using a reverse proxy are discussed [by Jason Wilder](https://stackoverflow.com/a/366212/3250397) or [here](https://stackoverflow.com/a/366212/3250397).